oceaneboulais/WhisperMailbox/README.md

 # WhisperMailbox Overview

 ## Purpose:
-A piece for the Doge-Ethereum Bridge art installation connecting to the Blockchain within the [ArtProject](https://medium.com/truebit/statements-on-creative-alliances-and-integrated-participation-6afdead8786a) community.
+A piece for the Doge-Ethereum Bridge [art installation](https://medium.com/truebit/statements-on-creative-alliances-and-integrated-participation-6afdead8786a).
 For spatial understanding, this structure will fit around 40 people at a time and will be on interactive display for ~ 2yrs.
 Exact location is TBA.
 The purpose of this repo is to share everything we build for this piece so that it can be replicated by you, dear reader.

 ## Human Interaction: